AI-Powered Code Review and Testing: A Developer’s Guide

 Customize for Your Stack

-Generic AI review tools work, but fine-tuning for your specific framework (Spring Boot, your team's patterns, your architecture style) dramatically improves relevance.
+Generic tools work, but fine-tuning for your framework — Spring Boot, your team’s conventions, your architecture style — dramatically improves relevance.
+A model that knows your patterns flags fewer false positives and more genuine problems.

 The Future of Code Quality